 Raspberry Bars Assembly

 This is the part where it all comes together.
-In a 9×9 glass dish lined with parchment paper, put two-thirds of the crumble mixture and pack down.
+In a 9×9 glass or ceramic dish lined with parchment paper, put two-thirds of the crumble mixture and pack down.
 You can use your hands or a spatula to evenly spread and flatten down the crumble.
 I use my hands.
 Then pour the raspberry filling and spread into an even layer.

 With your hands crumble the last third of the mixture on top and pop it in the oven for about 30-35 minutes.
 The oats on top should get a little golden.